...On Your First Open Water Dives After Training

 Listen to Your Body

 Some days...your body just doesn't want to go diving.
-In my first 50 dives I bailed on 3 dives and thought about bailing on at least 1 other one because my mind and body just wasn't in it.
+In my first 50 dives I called 3 dives and thought about calling 1 other one because my mind and body just wasn't in it.
 Remember the safety rule that ANYONE can call ANY dive for ANY reason.

 NOT ONCE did my dive buddy get angry or show an emotional disappointment.
 And they dove with me again later.
 If you don't have dive buddies like this...find new ones.